-The Module 1 workshops herald the beginning of a fascinating journey, which over a period of approx. 2-3 years will take students through 3 MODULES of life-changing experiences.
-It is a journey that is designed to enrich your life and expand your personal FREEDOM.
-The purpose of MA-URI is to give people a chance to live life fully and in accordance with the calling of their Heart and Spirit.
-Within the framework of the Training Programme every level and module can be explored as a step or passage into new and ever-expanding realities; into a deeper understanding and realisation of WHO you are and WHAT your purpose in life is.
+In the Old Program, the Module 1 workshops heralded the beginning of a fascinating journey, which over a period of approx. 2-3 years took students through 3 MODULES of life-changing experiences.
+The purpose of MA-URI is to give people a chance to expand their personal FREEDOM, live life more fully and in accordance with the calling of their Heart and Spirit.
+Within the framework of the Training Program, every level and module can therefore be explored as a step or passage into new and ever-expanding realities; into a deeper understanding and realisation of WHO you are and WHAT your purpose in life is.

 Closely connected with the focus on expansion and deepening, the requirement of having good ENGLISH skills has been introduced.
 We live in a global world and English is one of the most successful communication languages we know of.
 English allows us to connect beyond national borders and to communicate more fully and much deeper than ever before.
-In the past too much important knowledge and insight, which was passed on through lectures and individual coaching, was lost in translation or was only partially understood.
+In the past too much important knowledge and insight – passed on through lectures and individual coaching – was lost in translation or was only partially understood.
 Translation workshops have never worked well for MA-URI and they are therefore no longer an option.

-Instead, non English-speaking students are encouraged to EXPAND their capacity by doing what it takes to learn sufficient English, so they’ll be able to understand the teaching, the deeper meaning of principles and practices and able to follow all instructions.
-Each country will have a MA-URI trained English teacher to help students develop and reach the level of English necessary for them to qualify and fully benefit from the higher modules of training.
+Instead, non-English-speaking students are encouraged to EXPAND their capacity by doing what it takes to learn sufficient English, so they’ll be able to understand the teaching, the deeper meaning of principles and practices and be able to read all resource material and follow all instructions.

-So, each step is designed to build new strengths, new skills and to activate the wealth of resources students have within them.
+So, each step along this fascinating pathway of MA-URI is designed to build new strengths, new skills and to activate the wealth of resources students have within them.
 With an eagerness and passion for expansion on all levels, they can begin to apply and fully enjoy the wide range of their capacity and inner strengths and thus contribute to the World in new and creative ways!